BlakeRhodes/NeoArcadia/index.md

 **Embark on a Journey Where the Ancient Future Collides with Brutal Reality!**

 Step into "NeoArcadia," a hexcrawl adventure set in a techno-fantasy world where ancient mysticism and far-flung futuristic technology blur dangerously.
-Here, the remnants of advanced civilizations blend with dark magic, creating a landscape both dangerous and enigmatic.
+Here, the remnants of advanced civilizations blend with magic, creating a landscape both familiar and strange.

 **Navigate a Land Rife with Dangers!**